lsst/display_firefly/doc/index.rst

     :name: construct-display

     import lsst.afw.display as afw_display
-    afw_display.setDefaultBackend('lsst.display.firefly')
+    afw_display.setDefaultBackend('firefly')
-    display1 = afw_display.getDisplay(frame=1, host='http://localhost:8080',
+    display1 = afw_display.getDisplay(frame=1, url='http://localhost:8080/firefly')
-                                   basedir='firefly', name='afw')

 The parameters shown above (besides ``frame``) are the defaults and will apply when running a Firefly server locally with default settings.

-If a Firefly server has been provided to you, set ``host`` and ``basedir`` according to the information provided.
-You should set ``name`` to a unique string to avoid another user from writing to your display.
+If a Firefly server has been provided to you, set ``url`` and according to the information provided, or set the environment variables FIREFLY_URL and FIREFLY_HTML.

 .. warning::

-   Once a :class:`Display` instance is made, within your Python session it will not be possible to define another display pointing to a different server.
+   Once a :class:`Display` instance is created, it will not be possible within your Python session to define another display pointing to a different server.

 Opening a browser window